 Personalization plays a pivotal role in enhancing the effectiveness of advertising campaigns.
 You can do this by crafting tailored content that caters to each consumer segment’s unique needs and desires.

-This approach allows marketers to deliver highly relevant messages, offers, and promotions to their target audience based on individual preferences, behaviors, and purchase history.
+This approach allows marketers to deliver highly relevant messages, offers, and promotions to their micro audience based on individual preferences, behaviors, and purchase history.

 By leveraging data-driven insights about consumers’ interests and activities, personalization enables marketers to create customized marketing experiences.